 -that I am motivated to edit my book again, thanks to the aforementioned Book Blueprint

--slowly getting back to normal; then realizing that things won’t ever be normal again.
-Then realizing again that normal isn’t even a thing.
-That our lives are always changing, always in flux, and that maybe we needed this wake-up call.
+-slowly getting back to normal only to realize that nothing will ever be normal again.
+Then learning that there is no such thing as normal.
+That our lives are constantly shifting and in flux, and that perhaps we needed this wake-up call.

 -for my soul family